-“The goal of male rhinoplasty surgery is to achieve an improved, but natural masculine contour, while correcting any internal deformities that may be causing breathing difficulties,” stated Dr. Parker.
-The new male rhinoplasty page on our site not only details the differences between male and female nasal structure but also details the types of surgery performed to correct specific problems.
+“The goal of male rhinoplasty surgery is to achieve an improved but natural masculine contour while correcting any internal deformities that may be causing breathing difficulties,” stated Dr. Parker.

-- The male dorsal is wider and straighter with less concavity at the part of the nose between the eyes than the female nose and it should remain straight, whereas a female nose may have 1-2 mm of curvature and a supratip break.
+The male dorsal bridge is wider and straighter, with less concavity at the part of the nose between the eyes than the female nose, and it should remain straight.
+In contrast, a female nose may have 1 to 2 mm of curvature and a supra-tip break.

-- The angle of nasal columella (that separates the nostrils) to the upper lip should be 90 degrees in men versus 95 degrees in women and the chin is more prominent in men.
+The angle of the nasal columella (that separates the nostrils) to the upper lip should be 90 degrees in men versus 95 degrees in women.

-- The nasal tip is broader and more bulbous in men versus that of a more refined tip in women and the nasal skin in men is usually thicker, which limits the amount of change that can be achieved.
+The nasal tip is broader and more bulbous in men versus that of a more refined tip in women.
+The nasal skin in men is usually thicker, which limits the amount of change that can be achieved.

 “When all of these characteristics are combined, you have a framework to create a male nose as opposed to a feminine one.
 When you factor in the size and shape of an individual’s face, we develop a unique, personalized surgical plan to achieve a balanced, proportional nose,” explained Dr. Parker.